Innisfree Garden

-Innisfree Garden is an American nonprofit public garden influenced by Chinese style in Millbrook, New York.
-The garden was established between 1930 and 1960 as the private garden of Walter and Marion Beck, inspired by scroll paintings of the 8th-century Chinese poet and painter Wang Wei.
+Innisfree Garden is a Chinese style-influenced public garden in Millbrook, New York, United States.
+It was developed between 1930 and 1960 as the private garden of Walter and Marion Beck, inspired by scroll paintings of the 8th-century Chinese poet and painter Wang Wei.
 With the help of landscape architect Lester Collins from Harvard University, individual garden scenes inspired by the Chinese paintings were connected to an overall landscape around a glacial lake, in keeping with the ecological surroundings.

-From 1960, the garden was managed by a foundation headed by Collins, and open to the public.
-It was listed on the National Register of Historic Places in Dutchess County in 2019.
+From 1960 onward, the garden was managed by a foundation headed by Collins, and open to the public.
+It was listed on the National Register of Historic Places in 2019.

 Origin

 Innisfree Garden began as the private property of Walter Beck (1864–1954) and Marion Burt Beck (1876–1959), who married in 1922.
 He was a painter, the son of a German garden architect, and she was the daughter of Wellington R. Burt, a lumber baron from Saginaw, and inherited in 1919 the estate of 384 ha and part of the family fortune.
 They commissioned a residence in 1930, designed by Robert Carrère and Norman Averill from New York.
 It was modeled after the manor house of Wisley, Surrey, UK, which was assembled in 1915 of remnants of older houses, and placed on a plateau overlooking the central Tyrrel Lake.
 The name Innisfree was taken from a poem by W. B. Yeats, "The Lake Isle of Innisfree".

 The first design for a garden had stairs to the water and regular flower beds, in the style of the time of formal gardens around the house.
-Walter Beck was impressed by classical Chinese culture, especially by Wang Wei (王維) (698-761) who created scroll paintings and poems about gardens in the Wang-ch'uan cycle.
+Walter Beck was impressed by classical Chinese culture, especially by Wang Wei (王維) (698–761) who created scroll paintings and poems about gardens in the Wang-ch'uan cycle.
 Beck added numerous additional small gardens depicting individual scenes, called cup-gardens, using natural elements such as plants, rocks and streams for composed landscapes.
 Massive movement of hundreds of rocks was necessary for their creation.
 Streams and waterfalls were made possible by pumping water from the lake to a new reservoir above it.

 From 1938, Walter Beck worked with the landscape architect Lester Collins (1914–1993) whom he had met while Collins was conducting his graduate studies at Harvard University.
 Collins later became Chair of Harvard's Landscape Architecture program and was responsible for the design of the National Zoological Park and the redesign of the Hirshhorn Sculpture Garden, among many other projects.
 At Innisfree, Collins created landscapes merging Romantic concepts with Chinese and Japanese garden design traditions which he studied in Japan.
 When Walter Beck died in 1954, his wife requested Collins to set up a foundation.
 He managed to link Beck's single scenes to a "landscape as a whole".